Ab

 I moved to another single-family home in the District.
 Can I change my address?

-Please email [email protected] or call (202) 645-8245 and we will register your new address.
+Please email [email protected] or call (202) 645-8245, and we will register your new address.
 Once your new address is confirmed with DPW staff, you may use your food waste collection bin at your new address.

 I received an “Oops” tag – what does that mean?

-Please make sure that your food waste bin is free of contaminants like plastic.
+Please ensure your food waste bin is free of contaminants like plastic.
 If these contaminants are spotted in your bin, our collections crew will not empty the contents of your bin into the collection truck and instead will affix an “Oops” tag to your bin to indicate the presence of contaminants.
 Your food waste will be collected on your next collection day once the contaminants are removed.

 What is the purpose of this program?